adamweld/adamweld.github.io/_projects/robotics.md

 ![](/images/robotics/main.jpg)

 ## Robotics
 I got my introduction to robotics with a BASIC stamp microcontroller, a few scrounged servos and photodiodes, and a whole lot of help from the internet, back when I was ten.
 Ever since then, I've been enchanted by robotics projects large and small.

-...
+Here are a few of my favorites

 ### Hoverbot